Woutitit/woutitit.github.io/analysis/analysis-ideas.md

 ## Cysmix
 He has a few youtube videos on his channel that give a brief overview of his tracks.
 Helpful for composition and sound design, not so much for mixing.

+## ColBreakz
+A few videos on his sound design channel.

+## Moeshop
+Livestreams or VODS.

+## Lenno
+Livestreams or VODS.